umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 For final assembly of the board:

-1. Remove the optical mezzanines from the DCB if they were not already removed.

-2. Use 16 {==M.2.5==} countersunk screws along with 16 long {==M.2.5==}
+1. Use 16 {==M.2.5==} countersunk bolts along with 16 long {==M.2.5==}
-   hexagonal nuts to install the DCB backplate onto the DCB.
-The screws should be placed on the backplate side and should fit into the countersunk holes while the nuts will sit on top of the DCB.
-Again fix opposite diagonal screws first.
+   hexagonal nuts to install the DCB backplate onto the DCB and provide supports for the optical mezzanines.
+The bolts should be placed on the backplate side and should fit into the countersunk holes while the nuts will sit on top of the DCB.
+Again fix opposite diagonal bolts first.

+    !!! note
+		This is for the flat edge/long pipe side of the assembly.

     !!! warning
         The nuts on top of the DCB **should not be rotated** as they will damage the surface of the DCB.
-In order to prevent this have one person use a socket wrench to hold the nut in place while the other person uses a screwdriver to secure the screw.
+In order to prevent this secure the nut using pliers or a socket wrench and use a screwdriver to tighten.

-3. Use 4 {==M.3==} flat head screws along with 4 short {==M.3==} hexagonal nuts
+2. Use 8 {==M.3==} countersunk bolts along with 8 short {==M.3==} hexagonal nuts
-   to secure the master GBTx side of the DCB to the backplate.
-The flat head screws will sit on top of the DCB while the nuts will be placed on the backplate side.
+   and Kapton washers to secure the notched side of the backplate.
+The washers should be placed on the DCB to protect it from the hex nut.

     !!! warning
-        The screws on top of the DCB **should not be rotated** as they will damage the surface of the DCB.
-In order to prevent this have one person use an allen wrench to hold the screw in place while the other person uses a socket wrench to secure the nut.
+        The nuts on top of the DCB **should not be rotated** as they will damage the surface of the DCB.
+In order to prevent this secure the nut using pliers or a socket wrench and use a screwdriver to tighten.

-4. Finally, install the optical mezzanines back.
+3. Finally, install the optical mezzanines.
+(To be added)

     !!! warning
         The standoff/screw on the DCB side **should not be rotated** to avoid